Gaslight (1940 film): Cast

+Production

+The film was announced in June 1939.
+It was a more prestigious production from British National Pictures than that studio normally made.

+The play had been performed on Broadway as Angel Street, so when the MGM remake was released in the United States, it was given the same title as the American production.

 Reception

+Box office

+According to Kinematograph Weekly the film did well at the British box office in September 1940.

+Critical

+The Monthly Film Bulletin wrote: "This is a gripping story, the suspense of which heightens right up to the last few moments.
+It is effectively produced, brilliantly directed and admirably acted.
+The Victorian background is cleverly portrayed, and relief from the Grand Guignol atmosphere is provided by a music-hall sequence, complete with comic song and can-can.
+There are numerous touches, in addition to the very effective opening, by means of which the Director adds poignancy to the situation.
+He is well served by the cast.
+Anton Walbrook gives a brilliant performance of unmitigated and heartless villainy, and Diana Wynyard has never acted better.
+Hers is an exceedingly difficult part, but she seizes the opportunities it offers with both hands, and gives a well-balanced, sensitive and appealing study of the hapless and helpless victim of a maniac.
+The supporting players rise to the high standard of acting set by the principals."

 Rotten Tomatoes tallied a 100% score, based on six professional reviews.

 Leonard Maltin gave the film 3 1/2 stars (out of 4): "Electrifying atmosphere, delicious performances, and a succinctly conveyed sense of madness, and evil lurking beneath the surface of the ordinary".

 The Time Out critic wrote, "Nothing like as lavish as the later MGM version ...
 But in its own small-scale way a superior film by far.
 Lurking menace hangs in the air like a fog, the atmosphere is electric, and Wynyard suffers exquisitely as she struggles to keep dementia at bay."

+Post-release

 Encouraged by the success of the play and film, MGM bought the remake rights, but with a clause insisting that all existing prints of Dickinson's version be destroyed, even to the point of trying to destroy the negative, so that it would not compete with their more highly publicised 1944 remake starring Charles Boyer, Ingrid Bergman, and Joseph Cotten.
-"Fortunately they failed, and now the British film has been restored by the BFI and issued in the UK on Blu-ray in a pristine print."
-Since 2017 the film has been viewable on the YouTube platform.

-Denominalization of the play's title
+Denominalisation of the film's title

-Self-help and popular psychology authors sometimes denominalize the film's title (also known as "verbing") and use it as a verb ("gaslighting").
+Self-help and popular psychology authors sometimes denominalise the film's title (also known as "verbing") and use it as a verb ("gaslighting").
 Gaslighting, in this context, refers to manipulating a person or a group of people, in a way similar to the way the protagonist in the play was manipulated.